New York City Health and Fitness Facilities

 Note: Sales of food supplements, appetite suppressants, etc., are exempt from both state and local sales taxes.
 See Tax Bulletin Dietary Foods and Health Supplements (TB-ST-160) for additional information.

-You may purchase products such as yoga mats, water bottles, gym bags, towels, fitness apparel, and training aids that you intend to resell to your customers without paying sales tax by giving your supplier a properly completed Form ST-120, Resale Certificate.
+You may purchase products that you intend to resell to your customers, such as yoga mats, bottles for water or other beverages, gym bags, towels, fitness apparel, and training aids that you intend to resell to your customers without paying sales tax by giving your supplier a properly completed Form ST-120, Resale Certificate.

 All purchases of equipment for use in your business are subject to state and local sales tax at the time of purchase.
 This includes purchases of: